Hornby Railways: Lyddle End

+Warlord Games Limited

+In July 2023 Hornby acquired a 25% share in Warlord Games, a company that produces historical tabletop wargames.

 In media

 An attempt to build the world's longest model railway formed the final episode of James May's Toy Stories.

 May, who had previously identified the train set as his "absolute favourite", hoped that a train would run successfully along the length of the Tarka Trail, which is a disused 37 mi long railway line in North Devon.

 Hornby was heavily involved, providing the track and the prototype of their OO gauge British Rail Class 395 Javelin train.
 Simon Kohler, marketing manager of Hornby model railways, said that the train which travels at just 1 mph failed two miles short of Bideford station; but he also told BBC News "Even though the last locomotive gave up the ghost at Instow, we did link the track.
 In April 2011 on the TV series James May's Toy Stories: Revisited, James tried again, this time against the Germans.
 All the trains reached their destinations and the British team won.

 In 2019 the mini-series James May's Big Trouble in Model Britain was broadcast on BBC Four, which the channel described as, 'A year inside Hornby Hobbies – an iconic British toymaker on the brink of collapse.'

-In 2021, a ten episode series was produced by Rare TV for the Yesterday TV channel called Hornby: A Model World, which went behind the scenes at Hornby and also featured models from Airfix, Scalextric and Corgi within various episodes.
+In 2021, a ten-episode series was produced by Rare TV for the Yesterday TV channel called Hornby: A Model World, which went behind the scenes at Hornby and also featured models from Airfix, Scalextric and Corgi within various episodes.
+A second season of 11 episodes was broadcast in 2023.

 One:One Collection

-In 2019 the One:One Collection of real historic engines and rolling stock, opened at Hornby's former Margate factory having been purchased by Jeremy Hosking, with some Hosking owned rolling stock placed on display.
+In 2019 the One:One Collection of real historic engines and rolling stock opened at Hornby's former Margate factory.
+It had been purchased by Jeremy Hosking, with some Hosking-owned rolling stock placed on display.